American Ninja Warrior: Semifinals

 The semifinal courses are the follow-up to each qualifying course.
 They contain four new obstacles in addition to the six obstacles featured in the city qualifying course.
 These four obstacles are all placed after the original six obstacles.
 In the tenth season, two of the original six obstacles are replaced with new obstacles for the city finals course.
-The change was dropped the next season, but a season later all the original obstacles except the first and the warped wall were decided to be switched.
-There is no opportunity to run Mega Wall and receive $10,000.
+The change was dropped in the next season, but a season later, all the original obstacles except the first and the Warped Wall were decided to be switched.
+There is no opportunity to run the Mega Wall and receive $10,000.
 The extra set of obstacles mostly centers on the contestant's upper body skills.

-The top 15 or 12 competitors who go the farthest in the least amount of time from each city finals course move on to compete on the National Finals course.
+The top 15 or 12 competitors who go the farthest in the least time from each city finals course move on to compete on the National Finals course.
 Since the fifth season, competitors who complete the city finals automatically move on to the National Finals.
 Since the ninth season, the top two women in each city finals course also move on to compete on the National Finals course, even if they do not finish in the top 15 or 12.
 Previously, many women had been granted wildcard slots, which allowed them to advance to the National Finals.
 Since the 8th season, small prizes ranging from $1,000 to $5,000 are awarded to first, second, and third finishers who complete the city finals course.

 Since the eleventh season, a new segment called Power Tower was introduced as an expansion to the semifinal course.
 The top two competitors would race against each other on a standalone course containing several obstacles simultaneously.
 The first who presses the buzzer on top of the Power Tower wins a Safety Pass, which allows one to retry a single National Finals course if needed.